Over 70% of opportunities are never posted.

 They’re found through networking!

 Networking simply means building relationships with people.
 Through those relationships, you can discover opportunities.
 Constantly explore new groups to connect with.
-For more details and other ways to network, review the Networking section of the Career and Internship Guide.
+For more details and other ways to network, review the Networking section of the Career Readiness Guide (PDF).

 Develop Your Personal Pitch

 A personal pitch is a brief introduction about yourself that answers important questions in 30 seconds.
-Develop your pitch and view examples.
+Develop your pitch and view examples (PDF).

 Practice in person